gpodder/gpodder/README.md

             Media aggregator and podcast client
 ___

-Copyright  2005-2017 Thomas Perl and the gPodder Team
+Copyright  2005-2018 The gPodder Team

 ## License